avian2/jsonmerge/README.rst

   *ignoreDups* option to *false*.

-If a merge strategy is not specified in the schema, *objectMerge* is used for objects and *overwrite* for all other values.
+If a merge strategy is not specified in the schema, *objectMerge* is used for objects and *overwrite* for all other values (but see also the section below regarding keywords that apply subschemas).

 You can implement your own strategies by making subclasses of jsonmerge.strategies.Strategy and passing them to Merger() constructor